Know Your Body Shape And How To Dress It

 I can create a waist with clothing shapes or details, not belts, but I’m equally happy looking straight up and down.
 The key is personalised body shape style advice that shows you how to look your very best.

-Body shape analysis forms part of the wardrobe edit and can also be added to personal shopping in London for both men and women.
+Body shape analysis forms a core part of the wardrobe edit and can also be added to our personal shopping service.

 Inverted Triangle